 After you do all that, we also tell you to contact local police and report the dog bite incident.
-Why?
-If it happens in Baltimore County, it’s a requirement.
+Which states require doctors to report dog bites?
+There are several states that require them to report it and if it happens in Baltimore County, it’s a requirement.

 The county’s Animal Laws and Policies state, “If an animal bites someone, the owner and the bite victim must report the injury to the Police Department.”